-Absent voter ballots are available for all elections.
-They provide voters with a convenient method for casting a ballot when they are unable to attend the polls on election day.
+Absent voter ballots are available to registered voters for all elections.
+They provide a convenient method for casting a ballot instead of attending the polls on election day.

 Requesting an Absent Voter Ballot

 Your request for an absent voter ballot must be in writing and can be submitted to your city or township clerk.
 (For assistance in obtaining the address of your city or township clerk, see Michigan.gov/Vote) You must request an absent voter ballot by submitting the application, large print application, a letter, a postcard, or a pre-printed application form obtained from your local clerk's office.
 Requests may be returned by hand, via postal mail, fax, or email, as long as a signature is visible.

 Requests to have an absent voter ballot mailed to you must be received by your clerk no later than 5 p.m. the Friday before the election.
 If you’re already registered at your current address, you can pick up an absent voter ballot in person at your clerk’s office anytime up to 4 p.m. on the day prior to the election.
 If you’re registering to vote or updating your address by appearing at your clerk’s office on Election Day, you can request an absent voter ballot at the same time you register.

 Once your request is received by the local clerk, your signature on the request will be checked against your voter registration record before a ballot is issued.
 You must be a registered voter to receive an absent voter ballot, but you can register and apply for an absent voter ballot at the same time.
 Requests for absent voter ballots are processed immediately.
 Absent voter ballots may be issued to you at your home address or any address outside of your city or township of residence.